The Beautiful South: 1988: Formation

-Debut album release
+1989: Welcome to the Beautiful South, addition of Corrigan

-Their first album Welcome to the Beautiful South was released in 1989, and promptly produced a Number 2 UK Singles Chart hit, "Song For Whoever".
-With the follow-up single "You Keep It All In" reaching number 8 and "I'll Sail This Ship Alone" reaching number 31, the band were soon set to equal or surpass the success of The Housemartins, while the songwriting built on and expanded the trenchant social critiques which the previous band had been known for (topics included nationalism, domestic violence, football hooliganism and the self-serving industry of love songs, and the album's disturbing cover art also drew attention).
+Their first album, Welcome to the Beautiful South, was released in 1989 and promptly produced a number two UK singles chart hit, "Song for Whoever".
+With the follow-up single "You Keep It All In" reaching number eight and "I'll Sail This Ship Alone" reaching number 31, the band were soon set to equal or surpass the success of the Housemartins, while the songwriting built on and expanded the trenchant social critiques which the previous band had been known for.
+Topics included nationalism, domestic violence, football hooliganism and the self-serving industry of love songs, and the album's disturbing cover art also drew attention.
 Northern Irish singer Briana Corrigan was featured as a background vocalist on the album.
 Her contributions proved so successful that she was soon promoted to full membership status, as the band's third vocalist.

-Choke
+1990-91: Choke

 In 1990, the Beautiful South released their second album, Choke.
 Two singles—"My Book" and "Let Love Speak Up Itself"—charted outside the Top 40, but the album also provided the band's only Number 1 hit, a Hemingway/Corrigan duet called "A Little Time".
 The video, featuring the aftermath of a domestic fight, won the 1991 BRIT Award for Best Video.